adipandas/gym_multirotor/README.md

 ## Citation

-If you find this work useful, please cite our work:
+If you find this work useful, please cite our works:

 ```
 @inproceedings{deshpande2020developmental,
   title={Developmental reinforcement learning of control policy of a quadcopter UAV with thrust vectoring rotors},